a non-selective Boarding School

 The Pastoral System

-Accommodation for residential boarders is provided in four separate Houses, each with its own individual family atmosphere.
+Accommodation for Residential Boarders is provided in five separate Houses, each with its own individual family atmosphere.
+There are two boys' Houses, two girls' Houses, and one Year 7 only House to help younger students adapt to boarding and benefit from more age-appropriate pastoral care and support.
 Each House is led by resident Houseparents assisted by House Tutors.
-The Boarding Houses comprise of a mixture of common rooms, study areas and sleeping accommodation with all meals eaten in the main dining room.
 Extensive recreational activities contribute to creating a thriving, caring and friendly atmosphere and there are always a wide range of activities on offer in the evenings and at weekends including theatre trips, outings and a great deal of sport.

-At Gordon’s, the lives of day boarders and residential boarders are inextricably linked.
+At Gordon’s, the lives of Day Boarders and Residential Boarders are inextricably linked.
 All students take part in our extended day which comprises an activities programme which runs from 3.55pm to 4.55pm and Saturday morning activities.
-Day boarders can eat their evening meal in school followed by supervised prep in Houses from 6.00pm to 7.30pm – a resource which is invaluable in supporting students’ academic progress.
+Day Boarders can eat their evening meal in school followed by supervised prep from 6.00pm to 7.30pm – a resource which is invaluable in supporting students’ academic progress.

 Ofsted Boarding Inspection 2017